reductstore/website/blog/2024-03-15-ROS-integration/index.md

 ## Best Practices

-When integrating ReductStore with ROS-based computer vision applications, consider the following best practices:
+There are several best practices to consider when integrating ReductStore.
+Here are a few to keep in mind:

+- Use non-blocking operations to avoid blocking the main thread of the ROS 2 node.
+This ensures that the node can continue processing other tasks while waiting for data to be stored.
+- Serialize data before storing it in ReductStore in a cross-platform binary format to ensure compatibility with different systems and programming languages.
-- Create a ReductStore bucket with a **[FIFO](https://www.reduct.store/docs/how-does-it-work#bucket)** quota to prevent disk overwriting in the future.
+- Create a ReductStore bucket with a [**FIFO**](<https://www.reduct.store/docs/how-does-it-work#bucket>) quota to prevent disk overwriting in the future.
 - Use token authentication to protect your data.
-You can generate an access token using either the **[Web Console](https://github.com/reductstore/web-console)** or the **[CLI client](https://cli.reduct.store/)**.
+You can generate an access token using either the [**Web Console**](<https://github.com/reductstore/web-console>) or the [**CLI client**](<https://cli.reduct.store/>).
-- Use **[ReductCLI](http://cli.reduct.store/)** for data replication or backup purposes.
+- Use [**ReductCLI**](<http://cli.reduct.store/>) for data replication or backup purposes.

 ## Conclusion
 In conclusion, this blog post has demonstrated how to capture and store raw camera images from a ROS topic in ReductStore.
 The provided code snippets serve as a practical guide for setting up such a system, highlighting the importance of non-blocking operations and proper serialization to maintain system performance.